common-voice/community-playbook/sub_pages/communities.md

 # Community Page

 Common Voice has a variety of communities that support the project in different important areas, they are usually grouped by language.
+To get you started please check out our [onboarding slides](https://docs.google.com/presentation/d/1FVTWmWYZCfmjkfASm3EVImMrY-Hu__C3z8XZ8f4VyNk/edit?usp=sharing)

 ## Participation Guidelines